KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/objectpool/README.md

 ## Scenario

-Here we don't have a concrete scenario, the example just shows some aspects of object pools.
+Here we don't have any concrete scenario, the example just shows some aspects of object pools.
 Additionally - and **strictly only for demonstration** I have included an ancient implementation of a thread pool, because it is still useful to explain problems like ramp-up, pool shrinking and cleaning returned objects.

 ### Requirements Overview